-Meet your Heroines as a concept is almost five hundred years old.
+Meet Your Heroines is a concept is almost five hundred years old.
 People who travel to discover their vocation.
 As our heroine in Julie & Julia who follows in the footsteps of Julia Child.

 After years of fantasy something about living the job and the life for just a few days, weeks or months empowered them to take action.
 Partly it was the learning – the concrete knowledge they gained about the desired profession or business.
 Partly it was the mentor who held their hand, boosted their confidence, and offered ongoing help.
 Partly it was the contacts they made, which made taking the next steps easier.